MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-deploy-software-to-appliance.md

 1. Open your VM settings.

-1. For **CD/DVD Drive 1**, select **Datastore ISO file** and select the Defender for IoT software you'd downloaded earlier. <!-- may need to change isnt relevant anymore!!-->
+1. For **CD/DVD Drive 1**, select **Datastore ISO file** and select the Defender for IoT software you downloaded earlier. <!-- may need to change isnt relevant anymore!!OR change to provided as a prereq/ by the .... team -->

 1. Select **Next** > **Finish**.